ocean-tracking-network/node-manager-training/_episodes/20_movers_notebooks.md

 2. Run through the `events - 4 - process receiver configuration` notebook to process receiver configuration: check off the step in the Gitlab ticket.

 `- [ ] - NAME process receiver configuration (events-4 notebook)`

+# Final Steps

+The remaining steps in the GitLab Checklist are completed outside the notebooks.

+First: you should access the Repository folder in your browser and ensure the raw detections are posted in the `Data and Metadata` folder.

+Finally, the Issue can be passed off to an OTN-analyst for final verification in the database.